Azure/azure-sdk-for-js/documentation/writing_tests.md

 - A page will load with an horizontal menu near the top-center with the following options: "YAML", "Variables", "Triggers" and "History".
 - Click the Variables option of that menu.
 - Click on "Variable Groups".
-- See if in the "Variable Groups" page there's a group called "Release Secrets for GitHub".
-If so, you're done.
-- If that group is not visible in that page, add it: A bit below the groups, you'll see a button "🔗 Link variable group".
-Click it, then use the "🔍 search" input and type "release secrets", and then link the group called "Release Secrets for GitHub".
+- If the variable group you want to select is not visible in that page, add it: You'll see a button that will say "🔗 Link variable group".
+Click it, then use the "🔍 search" input and type the name of the group you want, and then link it.

 It should end up looking something like this: